deepaseb/Custom-model-and-vgg-for-Classification-with-Image-Augmentation/README.md

 This project is to learn how to build a simple CNN network from scratch for classification.
-Also,image augmentation and image classification is performed using VGG16 architecture.
+Also,image augmentation and image classification using VGG16 architecture is performed .

 The images used for training and validation is saved in the data.zip folder.It consists of 4 classes - Dogs,Cats,Horses,Humans; each with 202 images.
 The images generated for train and test are saved in Trn_Augmented_Images and Tst_Augmented_Images folders respectively.